The Obligatory "Flame War" Phoenix vs Node.js

 Check out how simple it is for one Elixir Node to notice the presence of other Elixir nodes and make them send and receive messages between each other:

 Yep, it is this simple.
-We do Remote Procedure Calls (RPC) for decades, this is not something new.
-Erlang has this implemented for years and it is built-in and available for easy usage out-of-the-box.
+We have been using Remote Procedure Calls (RPC) for decades; this is not new.
+Erlang has implemented this for years, and it is built-in and available for easy usage out-of-the-box.

-In their websites, ejabbed calls itself “Robust, Scalable and Extensible XMPP Server”, and RabbitMQ calls itself “Robust messaging for applications”.
-Now we know they deserve the labels of “Robust” and “Scalable”.
+On their websites, ejabbed calls itself a “Robust, Scalable, and Extensible XMPP Server,” and RabbitMQ calls itself “Robust messaging for applications.”
+Now we know they deserve the labels “Robust” and “Scalable.”

-So, we are struggling to do things that are already polished and ready for years.
-Elixir is the key to unlock all this Erlang goodness right now, let’s just use it and stop shrugging.
+So, we are struggling to do things that have been polished and ready for years.
+Elixir is the key to unlocking all this Erlang goodness right now.
+Let’s just use it and stop shrugging.

 tags: learning beginner elixir phoenix node english